scalabli/quo/docs/commands.rst

 Tether Invocation Without Command
 --------------------------------

-By default, a group or multi command is not invoked unless a subcommand is passed.
+By default, a tether or multi command is not invoked unless a subcommand is passed.
 In fact, not providing a command automatically passes ``--help`` by default.
 This behavior can be changed by passing ``invoke_without_command=True`` to a group.
 In that case, the callback is